This Cloud Computing and IPv6 article contains 7 topics:

 The requirements of the Federal Acquisition Regulations as amended in Dec, 2009 (as described in the IPv6 Boiler Plate Acquisitions Language article in the Deployment section) always apply.

 Information about the Federal government’s security assessment, authorization, and monitoring of cloud vendors may be found on GSA’s FedRAMP website.
 Among other documents available on the FedRAMP website (see this listing) is an Agency Cloud Procurement Best Practices guide (also called "Creating Effective Cloud Computing Contracts for the Federal Government").
+A listing of current FedRAMP Authorized Cloud Service Providers (CSPs) is also available on the FedRAMP website.

 Policy and guidance about secure deployments of clouds may be found here: